SalesforceAIResearch/ThinK/README.md

 ```shell
 cd ThinK_kivi
 ```
-Set up environments following the instrunctions of KIVI.
-We add one more argument `pruning_ratio`.
+Set up the environments as per the instructions from KIVI, adding an additional argument, `pruning_ratio`.
 Currently, only LLaMA-2 is supported.

 ## Citation
 ```markdown